matthewgarrison/COP3502-Assignment-4/README.md

-# COP3502-Assignment-4
-Repo for the COP3502H (Computer Science 1 Honors) assignment 4.
+# COP3502H (Computer Science 1 Honors) Assignment 4

+### How to use this heap:

+1. Download segfault_stars_heap.c and segfault_stars_heap.h and compile them.
+2. Use the following commands: add n (inserts n into the heap), pull (removes and returns the minimum value in the heap), and peek (returns the minimum value in the heap).

+### Details:

 This is a new implementation of a min-heap.
 To the best of our knowledge, this data structure is unique and a similar version does not exist elsewhere.